 At the moment their is a “compromise” that is said to be put forward to appease animal welfare groups who are appalled at the idea of this act being abolished, those who are “pro hunting” argue that the fox hunting ban is good for the countryside; keeping the overall fox population numbers down to manageable levels and protecting other wildlife.
 Anti hunting activists feel the act of hunting is a cruel senseless one, hunting a defenseless animal in packs, some likening it to the human equivalent of “gang mentality” attacking one defenseless creature in a pack for sport, for entertainment.

 Since the ban came into force a decade ago, hunting of foxes with dogs is banned but hunts are legally allowed to use hounds following an artificial scent.
+The other issue is hunters just aren’t taking their hunting safety seriously.
 The Countryside Alliance and Vote-OK say that a repeal is needed to lift the threat of criminal prosecution from members of hunts where foxes are accidentally killed in this process.

 A Countryside Alliance source said: “We have always been open to a middle-way option if that would put the issue to bed.
 We have always been open to anything logical that isn’t just an illogical hatchet job.”

 However animal welfare campaigners and many Labour MPs are unlikely to support a middle-way option and would want to block anything that waters down the ban.